athomasoriginal/com.betweentwoparens/src/posts/003-testing-clojurescript.md

 ^{:auto-bundle      :webpack
   :watch-dirs       ["src" "test"] ; updated
   :css-dirs         ["resources"]
-  :extra-main-files {:testing {:main nike.test-runner}}}; new {:main nike.nike-app}
+  :extra-main-files {:testing {:main myusername.test-runner}}}; new {:main myusername.my-app-name}
 ```

-What the above does is build and run your tests, like we did with the `:test` alias in the previous section.
+What the above does is build and run your tests, like we did with the `:test`
+alias in the previous section.

 The difference is that we are going to do this as part of our `:dev` alias.
-This is amazing because it means we have a file watcher, HMR and this is running in the same process as our development build.
-So now, we can develop our app and tests at the same time in one simple command.
+This is great because it means we have a single file watcher and HMR process
+runing in the same process as our development build.
+So now, we can develop
+our app and tests at the same time in one simple command.

 To run the above: